 - Dryness of throat and mouth

 - Premenstrual tension

-- Pain in the neck and or lower back
+- Pain in the neck, shoulders, and/or lower back

 - Loss of appetite or overeating